7 Keys to Resilience: Courage Comes from Within

 Accepting help from your surrounding environment allows you to grow stronger, feel safer, make new decisions, and regain hope.

-2. Remember that severe pain doesn’t last forever: you’ll breathe again
+2. Remember that severe pain doesn’t last forever

-Later you can set more complicated, ambitious goals, but start out by seeking the easiest, most therapeutic ones: go for a walk, meet new friends, take a trip, enjoy the small things…
+Later, you can set more complicated, ambitious goals.
+However, start out by seeking the easiest, most therapeutic ones: go for a walk, meet new friends, take a trip, and enjoy the small things.

 Developing your self-confidence is key right now, because it’s the way you’ll be able to deal with the day to day, solving problems and trusting your instincts.
 This is how you go about building your resilience.

 Even if you have to confront very painful events, you have to maintain control and perspective.
 If you feel as though you’ve been abandoned, it doesn’t mean you have no right to be happy again.

 If you’ve lost someone, don’t fall into that pit of despair where you refuse to smile or enjoy life.
 Having a healthy perspective will help heal your heart.